 Early Representation Program: The Early Representation Program consists of three attorneys and three legal assistants who work with persons who have received a citation to appear in court on misdemeanor offenses.
+This program furthers the goal of reducing recidivism, reducing pretrial detention rates, reducing unnecessary court appearances, and facilitating early disposition of cases.
+This countywide program has successfully reduced FTAs in arraignment court in all 3 regions of the county.
 We are now collaborating with eight law enforcement agencies countywide in this effort.
 By providing early representation for these clients, we have significantly reduced the number of arrest warrants that issue for persons who fail to make their first court appearance.